energietransitie/twomes-backoffice-configuration/traefik/README.md

 # Traefik

-[Traefik proxy](https://traefik.io/traefik/) serves as a reverse proxy and load balancer, handling HTTP(S) traffic for multiple subdomains under energietransitiewindesheim.nl and managing Let's Encrypt certificates.
+[Traefik proxy](https://traefik.io/traefik/) serves as a reverse proxy and load balancer, handling HTTP(S) traffic for multiple subdomains under example.com and managing Let's Encrypt certificates.

 Follow the steps in the [deploying section of the main README](../README.md#deploying-stacks-with-portainer) for general instructions on deploying stacks using Portainer.